Data Europa

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives.
-There is no context about prerequisites, limitations, or specific use cases.
+No guidance is provided on when to use this tool versus alternatives.
+There is no mention of prerequisites, limitations, or when not to use it.
+The agent receives no help in choosing this tool over siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.